 What is the difference between using a Mortgage Broker and going straight to the bank?

 Banks and other lenders will show you limited possibilities, based on what the company has to offer.
+From fixed and variable rates to additional loan features, banks will show you their top suite of home loans.

 Using a mortgage broker gives you many more options.
 As they work in partnership with several banks, you have the possibility of choosing from different lenders, policies, requirements, and benefits.